TheLeshuga/WorldCollisionTester/README.md

 ## User Manual

+For detailed instructions on how to use the library, please refer to the [User Manual](https://github.com/TheLeshuga/WorldCollisionTester/blob/main/UserManual.md) located in the repository.

 ## License
 This project is licensed under the GPL-3.0 license.
 You can find the full text of the license in the [LICENSE](LICENSE) file.
 ## Author